mateolosha/MediScal/README.md

 - Appointment Scheduling: Schedule and manage appointments for patients and doctors.
 - User Authentication: Secure login system for healthcare professionals.

-## Team Members - The following team members contributed to the development of this project:
+## Team Members - Who contributed to the development of this project:

 - Mateo Losha
 - Laert Bregasi